The-Great-K/The-Great-K/README.md

 - 💞️ I’m looking to collaborate on Minecraft stuff, maybe a video game created with Java
 - 📫 How to reach me make an urgent issue on one of my projects

-I don't really go to github that much, just to post stuff, if only someone would actually look at my stuff :(, then I'd be motivated to come
+I don't really go to github that much, just to post stuff, if only someone would actually look at my stuff :(, then I'd be motivated to come more often, unofficial site at the-great-k.github.io/website spread this, I want random shady people on the internet to download my stuff!

 <!---
 The-Great-K/The-Great-K is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.